Email Accessibility Audits: Engineering Inclusive Transactional Systems

 WCAG Alignment & Compliance Validation

 While WCAG 2.2 was designed for web applications, its success criteria map directly to transactional email requirements.
 Audits must verify 1.4.3 (Contrast Minimum), 1.3.1 (Info and Relationships), 2.4.3 (Focus Order), and 1.1.1 (Non-text Content) across webmail and desktop clients.
-Reference our WCAG compliance checklist for transactional emails to structure validation matrices, track remediation tickets, and document client-specific accessibility exceptions for legal and compliance teams.
+Reference the WCAG compliance checklist for transactional emails to structure validation matrices, track remediation tickets, and document client-specific accessibility exceptions for legal and compliance teams.

 Dynamic Content Contrast Validation: